This post may contain affiliate links. Please read our disclosure policy.

 Mushroom Filling

-- Next, add the sliced mushrooms and cook for another 3-5 minutes.
-Add the soy sauce and cook for one more minute.
+- Add the mushrooms.
+Next, add the sliced mushrooms and sauté for 5-7 minutes.

-- Finally, fold the edges of the crêpe over the filling to make a square pocket.
-Transfer the crêpe to a plate and serve immediately.
-Repeat with the remaining crêpes and filling.
+- Fold the crêpe.
+Fold the edges of the crêpe over the filling to make a square pocket.
+Transfer the crêpe to a plate and garnish with chopped green onions.
+Repeat with the remaining crêpe and filling.
+Serve immediately.

 Notes